nksegos/key_collector/README.md

 ## Things that can be added
-Cookie, if you think that some of this shit is unneeded just cross it off and of course if feel like something's missing, add it below.
+Cookie, if you think that some of this shit is unneeded just cross it off and of course if you feel like something's missing, add it below.

 - Parallelism on user-based processing.
 - Multiple types of processing with one script execution through parameter file.